fkinos/ffkkinos.com/content/notes/sets.md

 in this example the set A&cap;B is a subset of A and also a subset of B, since both sets contain all elements of A&cap;B, which in this example is just the number 3.

+ELEMENT. we can say that x&isin;A (x is an element of A). meaning that an object x is contained by the set A.

+in this example 2&isin;A and 4&isin;B.

+NOT AN ELEMENT. we can also say that x&notin;A (x is not an element of A). meaning that an object x is not contained in the set A.

+in this example 9&notin;A.

 ## applications

 sets are pretty handy to represent anything you want, all of mathematics is built upon the notion of sets anyway.